This section provides information about Cloud Credentials, as accessible via Backup Ninja → Account → Cloud Credentials.

 - Amazon Web Services– Amazon Simple Storage Service (S3)

 - Google Cloud Platform – Google Cloud Storage

 - ScanNet (Denmark)

 - ScaleWay (France)

 - Elastx (Sweden)

 We have also added support to upload backups to any AWS S3 compliant cloud storage provider.
-If your favourite cloud provider is not part of our default list of providers but have a public AWS S3 compliant API, then you can easily add them by using our S3 Custom Storage Provider credentials.
+If your favorite cloud provider is not part of our default list of providers but has a public AWS S3 compliant API, then you can easily add them by using our S3 Custom Storage Provider credentials.